On Galois action on stack inertia of moduli spaces of curves: Galois Action at Infinity

 \subsection{Tangential Galois Action and Clutching Morphisms}

-We now clarify the tangential $\Gq$-action results of the previous section in the case of the Deligne-Mumford $\QQ$-stack of the moduli spaces of stable curves $\bar\M_{g,[m]}$ and of Knudsen morphisms.
-The case of the stack inertia requiring an additional specific results is treated in \S \ref{subsub:DefGqInAct} and \S\ref{subsub:totRam}.
+The tools built in the previous section are now applied to describe more explicitly the tangential $\Gq$-action in the case of the Deligne-Mumford $\QQ$-stack of moduli space of stable curves $\bar\M_{g,[m]}$ and their link through of Knudsen morphisms.
+Since the case of the stack inertia groups requires an additional specific result, it is dealt with in \S \ref{subsub:DefGqInAct} and \S\ref{subsub:totRam}.

-\Mysubsubsection We first detail the choice of tangential base point in $\mathcal M_{g,[m]}$.
-Let $x\in \bar\M_{g,[m]}(\Spec\QQ)$ be a maximally degenerated $\QQ$-curve defined as a graph of $\PP^1$ such that marked and singular points are rational, so that $x$ has only rational automorphisms.
-By Proposition \ref{ex:Nisne}, $x\in \bar\M_{g,[m]}(\QQ)$ admits a Nisnevich neighbourhood.
+\Mysubsubsection The first step is the choice of a tangential base point in $\mathcal M_{g,[m]}$.
+Let $x\in \bar\M_{g,[m]}(\Spec\QQ)$ be a maximally degenerated $\QQ$-curve defined as a graph of $\PP^1$ such that marked points and singular points are rational, so that $x$ has only rational automorphisms.
+Then by Proposition \ref{ex:Nisne}, $x\in \bar\M_{g,[m]}(\QQ)$ admits a Nisnevich neighbourhood.